Paliak/PaliaksNotes/docs/Authority/index.md

 pWm_@dm!N_!23
 ```

-We have a bunch of creds to check now but let's have a look at the website on port 8443 first.
+We have a bunch of creds to check now but let’s have a look at the website on port 8443 first.

 ![PWM service login page](Assets/ldap_pwm_self_service.jpg)